witch-factory/witch-next-blog/content/en-posts/javascript-settimeout/index.md

 ---
-title: JS Exploration - The Inaccuracy of setTimeout and the Event Loop
+title: Exploring JavaScript - The Inaccuracy of setTimeout and the Event Loop
 date: "2023-01-30T01:00:00Z"
 description: "The setTimeout function in JS is not precise.
 What are the reasons?"
 tags: ["javascript"]